Gentleman Adventurers of Fife: The re-colonisation of Lewis

 The Clan Macleod were feudal lords of Lewis and the then clan chief Roderick Macleod sent his sons, Neil and Murdoch, to harass the new settlers.
 Murdoch, in particular, was a man of much learning, and was trained in the law, rather than being an illiterate pagan as the settlers purported.
 He served the settlers with legal papers stating the illegality of their actions.
 Failing any action Murdoch attacked the settlement and captured their ship and James Learmonth whom he detained for 6 months.

 Soon after Neil Macleod attacked the settlement with 200 men, killing 20 settlers, and seizing their property and livestock.
 A power struggle then began between the Macleod brothers and Neil agreed to surrender Murdoch to the remaining settlers in exchange for a pardon for his own crimes, in a court in Edinburgh.
 However, the agreement soured, and on return to Lewis he killed a further 60 settlers in anger.

 Although the Adventurers were forced to return to Fife, MacKenzie of Kintail a rival clan, was given free leave by the Crown to attack the island of Lewis in exchange for its land, and was pushed into hunting down Neil Macleod who was eventually captured on the island of Berisay.

 Neil Macleod was taken to Edinburgh by ship and put on trial.
 On 30 March 1613, he was charged with fire-raising, murder, theft and piracy.
 He was hanged at the Mercat Cross on the Royal Mile on 1 April.
 He was not beheaded whilst alive (a punishment reserved for noblemen) but his head was removed post mortem and was placed on a spike above the Nether Bow Port.
 His lands were forfeited to the Crown.

-Kintrye
+Kintyre

 James VI backed another scheme in August 1598 to establish colonists on the Kintyre peninsula on the west of Scotland.
 The Privy Council of Scotland hired Robert Jameson's ship to carry the king to Kintyre.
 Robert Jameson was instructed to hire sailors in Ayr and borrow suitable weapons and cannon in the town.
 This expedition was cancelled.
 James VI had planned to dispossess the landholders and install a colony of settlers from Fife.
 The previous inhabitants of Kintyre would have had to resettle in Ireland.